Amitmund/amitmund/docs/CASSANDRA/howToTakeBackupToCsv.rst

-How to take Backup of any table to a CSV in Cassandra
+Taking backup to CSV in Cassandra
 =====